nttvy/TCR-datasets/README.md

 # TCR-datasets

-This repo contains code for preprocessing TCR datasets for neoantigen prediction project.
+This repo contains codes for preprocessing datasets in the epiTCR project. epiTCR project can be found [here](https://github.com/ddiem-ri-4D/epiTCR).